VINJROM/cryptocurrent/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app "React.js").
 Check out the preview page [here](https://cryptocurrent-dashboard.herokuapp.com/ "CryptoCurrent").

 # CryptoCurrent Dashboard
-This application utilizes React, Highcharts, and CryptocCompare API to display CryptoCurrencies in graphical format in real-time.
+This application utilizes React, Highcharts, and CryptocCompare API to display current CryptoCurrencies in graphical format.

 ## Feature Overview
 CryptoCurrent is a quick way to browse, favorite, and display CryptoCurrency values in graphical format over a span of days, weeks, and months.